samkusin/clemens_iigs/docs/Plan.md

 This is a running todo list.

+* Remove ClemensDrive dependencies on WOZ and 2IMG (ClemensNibbleDisk)
+  * Serializer changes with new ClemensNibbleDisk and has_disk field for ClemensDrive
 * Support DSK and PO, 2IMG files
+  * 2IMG serialization
+  * Allow PO loading from the 2IMG system (for .po files)
 * IWM 3.5" write support
 * Enable custom logic for card slot reads/writes since different cards map registers to their dedicated page instead of at $c0xx